sofwerx/swx-devops/aws/rcloud-dev/README.md

     docker-compose rm -f rcloud &&
     docker-compose up -d

-The rcloud data is persistently stored in docker volumes, as defined at the top of the `docker-compose.yml`
+The rcloud data is persistently stored in docker volumes, as defined at the top of the `docker-compose.yml`:

+    docker volume ls

+This means that you can safely destroy and recreate the containers, they will pick back up from where they left off.